angwi/data-analytics-power-bi/README.md

 The following tasks were performend in the initial data preparation
 - Data loading and inspection
 - Creating new categorical columns like Order quantity type (Single Item, Multiple Items), customer priority (Standard or Priority) etc
-- Creating a Date table (Calendar table)
+- Adding more useful columns to the Calendar table

 ### Data Modeling
 A relational data model was created.
 Below is the data model created: